mdn/translated-content/files/ja/learn/tools_and_testing/cross_browser_testing/your_own_automation_environment/index.md

 2. Unpack them into somewhere fairly easy to navigate to, like the root of your home user directory.
 3. Add the `chromedriver` and `geckodriver` driver's location to your system `PATH` variable.
 This should be an absolute path from the root of your hard disk, to the directory containing the drivers. 例えば、if we were using a Mac OS X machine, our user name was bob, and we put our drivers in the root of our home folder, the path would be `/Users/bob`.

-> **Note:** **注**: Just to reiterate, the path you add to `PATH` needs to be the path to the directory containing the drivers, not the paths to the drivers themselves!
+> **Note:** Just to reiterate, the path you add to `PATH` needs to be the path to the directory containing the drivers, not the paths to the drivers themselves!
 This is a common mistake.

 To set your `PATH` variable on Mac OS X/most Linux systems: